inductiva/inductiva/docs-sources/octopus/e-H-scattering.md

 As you can see in the "In Progress" line, the part of the timeline that represents the actual execution of the simulation, the core computation time of this simulation was approximately 9 seconds.

+## Testing different machines

+Since this simulation is relatively small, using only 1D and a single atom, scaling it to a machine with more vCPUs will have limited impact, or none, on performance.
+However, to assess potential gains, we will scale from 4 to 8 vCPUs and test across multiple machine families to compare the performance improvements offered by different hardware generations.

 <div class="cta-bar">
   <div class="cta-text">